“This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

 First, grab a bag of frozen cherries.
 Trader Joes frozen cherries are my go to, but any brand will work fine.
 Let the bag sit on the counter for 10 -30 minutes.
 The longer they are out the easier they are to blend.

-Then, toss the slightly defrosted cherries into a high speed blender (I love my Vitamix) and blend until smooth.
+Then, toss the slightly defrosted cherries into a high speed blender and blend until smooth.

-Here are a few great ways the adults can enjoy it too!
+Here are a few great ways the big kids and adults can enjoy it too!

 - Swap a frozen cube of cherry puree for the blueberry puree in these overnight oats.